 - Test yourself with CAPM Sample Questions.

 - Enroll in a formal study course offered by PMI chapters or Registered Education Providers (R.E.P.s).
 You can also review self-study books published by R.E.P.s and other reputable training organizations.

-- Review the latest edition of A Guide to the Project Management Body of Knowledge (PMBOK® Guide).
+- Review A Guide to the Project Management Body of Knowledge (PMBOK® Guide) - Fifth Edition.